How to watch the Congressional Baseball Game

 The game originated in 1909 and is "the only annual partisan event beloved by all and enjoyed by thousands," according to the Congressional Baseball Game's website.

-On Wednesday morning, a gunman ambushed the field where the Republican team was practicing in Arlington, Virginia.
+On Wednesday morning, a gunman ambushed the field where the Republican team was practicing in Alexandria, Virginia.

 At least six people were hospitalized -- four were shot, including House Whip Steve Scalise, who remains in critical condition.